 Honen-in is a Zen Buddhist temple in the eastern mountains of Kyoto with a history of supporting the arts.
 This performance based installation at Honen-in Kobe was open to the public for an eight day stretch, seven hours a day.
 Throughout this time I would be found sitting motionless except for the quiet and slow act of cutting.
-I held a pair of scissors in one hand, a kimono in the other, and cut heart shaped pieces one by one from the fabric, placing them in a basic before me.
+I held a pair of scissors in one hand, a kimono in the other, and cut heart shaped pieces one by one from the fabric, placing them in a basket before me.
 The entirety of the performance was spent in this way.

 This work was part of a series of installations I created exploring ideas of physical impermanence and the practice of meditation.